getseabird/getseabird.github.io/content/_index.md

 ---
-title: "Bird's-eye view for Kubernetes"
+title: "Bird's-eye view for Kubernetes" # Navigate the Kubernetes seas with ease
 description: ""
-lead: "Seabird is a native Kubernetes desktop client."
+lead: "Seabird is the native desktop app that simplifies working with Kubernetes."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false